Gafftopsail catfish: Weight and length

+The typical length of a mature gafftopsail catfish is about 17 in.
 The largest recorded weight for a gafftopsail catfish is 4.54 kg and 69 cm in length.
 A more common weight and length of gafftopsails caught is 1-2 lb and 12-16 in.

 As gafftopsail catfish grow longer, they increase in weight, but the relationship is not linear.
 The relationship between total length (L, in inches) and total weight (W, in pounds) for nearly all species of fish can be expressed by an equation of the form:

 Invariably, b is close to 3.0 for all species, and the constant c varies between species.